FTC Consumer Alert

 User ID and Password

 CBBC Bank is committed to making your online banking experience safe and secure.
-To access certain online services, you will be assigned a unique User ID and password that is for your use only.
+To access certain online services, you will be assigned a unique User ID and password as well as setting up a two factor authentication method that is for your use only.
 Your User ID and password are to protect you by confirming your identity to the computer network system.
 There are a number of ways that you can ensure that your online banking information is protected.

 Here are some steps you can take to protect your User ID and password/PIN (personal identification numbers):